Getting Started

 First, create an environment for Snakemake, including Snakedeploy if you intend to deploy that way:

-If you already have a Snakemake environment, you can use that, so long as
+If you already have a Snakemake environment, you can use that instead.
+Snakemake

 Activate the Snakemake environment: